All Episodes

 I don't think it was a terrorist.

-People are not evil.
+People aren't that evil.

 This is ignorance.

-Republicans or Islam.
+Republicans or Islam?

 I think I have to put it more on the Republicans than Islam.